3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/labs/unit_01/javaScript/khan-academy.md

-### Work on whichever Khan Academy Tutorial with which you need the most review
+### Work on whichever Khan Academy or Code School Tutorial with which you need the most review

 [Khan Academy- HTML/CSS](https://www.khanacademy.org/computing/computer-programming/html-css)